Command EducationGuide

 This book offers a concise and accessible introduction to feminist theory and activism, offering insights into the intersections of gender, race, class, and sexuality.
 Through clear and engaging prose, hooks demystifies feminist concepts and demonstrates their relevance to everyday life, inspiring readers to recognize and challenge systems of oppression.
 Juniors interested in social justice issues will find this book empowering and thought-provoking, as it encourages critical reflection and collective action towards building a more equitable and inclusive society.

-Notes from a Native Son by James Baldwin
+Notes of a Native Son by James Baldwin

 Optimal for: Seniors

-Notes from a Native Son is a collection of essays by James Baldwin that explore race, identity, and society in America during the mid-20th century.
+Notes of a Native Son is a collection of essays by James Baldwin that explore race, identity, and society in America during the mid-20th century.
 Through personal anecdotes and incisive analysis, Baldwin confronts issues of racism and inequality and discusses the complexities of being a Black man in a predominantly white society.
 Baldwin’s writing is both powerful and thought-provoking, as he offers profound insights into the social and political landscape of his time, challenging readers to critically examine their own context and communities.

-For Students Interested in the Sciences
+For Students Interested in STEM

 Braiding Sweetgrass for Young Adults: Indigenous Wisdom, Scientific Knowledge, and the Teachings of Plants by Robin Wall Kimmerer and Monique Gray Smith